Samsung/tizen-docs/docs/application/tizen-studio/native-tools/ui-builder/multiple-screens.md

 > Screen density is usually referred to as DPI (dots per inch), which means the number of individual dots that can be placed in a line within the span of 1 inch (2.54 cm).
 >
 > **Resource**
 > Resources are, for example, images, strings, application binary, and references of external places (such as files and networks).
+They are used only on runtime in Tizen.
+>
-They are used only on runtime in Tizen.When you support multiple screens, you must use the resources with the application binary:
+> When you support multiple screens, you must use the resources with the application binary:
-> - File types – images, EDJ, text, video, and audio
+> - File types - images, EDJ, text, video, and audio
 > - Strings for localization
 >
 > **Internationalization and localization**